Management of Parkinson's disease: Rehabilitation

 Studies of rehabilitation in Parkinson's disease are scarce and are of low quality.
 Partial evidence indicates speech or mobility problems can improve with rehabilitation.
 Regular physical exercise and/or therapy can be beneficial to maintain and improve mobility, flexibility, strength, gait speed, and quality of life.
 Exercise may also improve constipation.
 Exercise interventions have been shown to benefit patients with Parkinson's disease in regards to physical functioning, health-related quality of life, and balance and fall risk.
-In a review of 14 studies examining the effects of exercise on persons with Parkinson's disease, no adverse events or side effects occurred following any of the exercise interventions.
+In a review of 14 studies examining the effects of exercise on persons with Parkinson's disease, no adverse events or side effects occurred following any of the exercise interventions, a more recent, larger review in 2023 similar results were found.
 Five proposed mechanisms by which exercise enhances neuroplasticity are known.
 Intensive activity maximizes synaptic plasticity; complex activities promote greater structural adaptation; activities that are rewarding increase dopamine levels and therefore promote learning/relearning; dopaminergic neurones are highly responsive to exercise and inactivity ("use it or lose it"); and where exercise is introduced at an early stage of the disease, progression can be slowed.
 One of the most widely practiced treatments for speech disorders associated with Parkinson's disease is the Lee Silverman voice treatment (LSVT), which focuses on increasing vocal loudness and has an intensive approach of one month.
 Speech therapy and specifically LSVT may improve voice and speech function.
 Occupational therapy (OT) aims to promote health and quality of life by helping people with the disease to participate in as many activities of their daily living as possible.
 Few studies have been conducted on the effectiveness of OT and their quality is poor, although some indication shows it may improve motor skills and quality of life for the duration of the therapy.

 For monitoring patients with Parkinson's disease, research teams are examining whether virtual house calls can replace visits to clinical facilities.
 In a trial of such video visits, patients preferred the remote specialist after 1 year.
 The home care was considered convenient but requires access to and familiarity with Internet-enabled technologies.